screwdriver-cd/screwdriver/design/build-cache.md

 1. Generated resources are time dependant
 2. Generated resources are only valid for single execution
-3. Generated resources are meant for deployment (Please note that triggering deployment with a detached job will create a new event and, by extention, cache.)
+3. Generated resources are meant for deployment (Please note that triggering deployment with a detached job will create a new event and, by extension, cache.)

 #### Pipeline level

 Pipeline level scoping is scoped to a pipeline as a whole.
 Cached data is visible and accessible to all instances of the pipeline.

-Note: Concurrency for simultanous builds need proper attention.
+Note: Concurrency for simultaneous builds need proper attention.

 Use when: